In what context does Memorial University operate?

 There are multiple layers of accountability in place, both internal and external to the institution.

-Three key levels of assurance at the university include:
+As outlined below, three key levels of assurance at the university include:

 - The Office of Internal Audit,